Clare, Suffolk: Geology

 This area of the country was formed during the Tertiary period, containing some of the youngest rock in the British Isles.
 Like the vast majority of Suffolk, the surface 'rock' is the very fertile boulder clay or clay loam, lying on top of layers of chalk.
 The landscape surrounding the Stour Valley is the result of the joint effects of past glaciation and the agricultural alteration of the land.
 Originally the area was under the sea; the shells of the sea creatures dropped to bed of the ocean and formed into chalk about 140 million years ago.
 Another mineral, silica, filled the sponges and other similar animals in the sea.
 As this was left behind it formed nodules of hard flint.

 A ridge of Cretaceous chalk left by the ancient sea juts into Suffolk from Cambridgeshire.
 This ridge is never more than 140 metres above sea level but it makes what is called High Suffolk.
 This chalk layer forms the so-called solid rock layer.
 This chalk was originally quarried where it came to the surface, and was either burned to produce agricultural lime or was mixed with sand, quarried locally, for mortar used in building (hence the presence of cream bricks ('Suffolk whites') for houses in the area).
 Chalk in the water makes it 'hard' (classified as 'very hard; 511 mg/L as calcium carbonate) according to Anglian Water's water quality.

 During the Ice Age, the sea level was some 200 metres lower than it is today.
 Melt water carried debris and flowed beneath the glacier under high pressure, to produce tunnel valleys, deeply incised water routes.
 At Clare it is as far as 110 metres below our present sea level.
 The valley was subsequently filled with boulder clay and gravel.
 The ice sheet, which produced the chalky boulder clay, rolled upon a bed of glacial sand and gravel, and formed the flattened character of the area today.

 The main river running through the country park is not the Stour.
-This is a mill stream called the 'new cut', established to operate a mill belonging to the priory, in use in the 14th century.
+This is a mill stream called the 'new cut', established to operate a mill belonging to the priory, in use in the 13th century.
 It is joined at the eastern end of the country park by the Chilton stream.
 This itself is fed by the Hawedych, and by another stream coming down from Poslingford.
 The smaller Stour now runs south of the country park, meandering around the priory and meadows.

+Governance

+In 1894 Clare became part of Clare Rural District which became part of the administrative county of West Suffolk in 1889.
+In 1974 Clare became part of St Edmundsbury district in the non-metropolitan county of Suffolk.
+In 2019 Clare became part of West Suffolk district.